dart-lang/dart-pad/web/example/codelabs/inherited_widget/step_08/instructions.md

 # Migrate MySorePage

-Now we have successfully migrate the app to a centralized state management system.
+Now we have successfully migrate the app to use a centralized state management system.
-However, there is still one StatefulWidget that still contains its own state.
+However, there is still one StatefulWidget that contains its own state.
 That is `MySorePage` widget.

 This widget keeps track of whether it is in a search mode and `TextField` related